Zgirt/QCS-Revised-Budget/README.md

 ### Marketing

 The Marketing team focuses on increasing the brand awareness and visibility of Qubic.
 It does this through social marketing, content marketing, growth marketing, and PR.
 To accelerate our impact, we’ve partnered with **Serotonin**, who consults Qubic on brand messaging, earned, paid, and owned media.
-This budget proposal includes two options to further boost Qubic’s marketing activity:
+This budget proposal includes two options to further boost Qubic’s marketing activity:<br>

+**Additional Options:**
 - **Booster 1 - Tier 1 PR**: 40k p.month on top of base  -> This will allows us to advertise Qubic on renowned platforms like Coindesk , Coindesk Newsletters, Cointelegraph etc.
 - **Booster 1 + 2 - Tier 1 PR + KOLs**: 80k p.month on top of base -> PR from Booster 1 with paid KOLs that are approved and management by some of our current organic KOLs that will Work only with legit and reputable KOLs.